 Radiopharmaceuticals should be received, used and administered only by authorised persons in designated clinical settings.
-Their receipt, storage, use, transfer and disposal are subject to the regulations and/or appropriate licences of the competent official organisation.
+Their receipt, storage, use, transfer and disposal are subject to the regulations and/or appropriate licences of the local competent authority.

 Radiopharmaceuticals should be prepared in a manner which satisfies both radiation safety and pharmaceutical quality requirements.
 Appropriate aseptic precautions should be taken.